TolleyLikesRice/ChatBot/README.md

 Now run ```pm2 start app.js --name ChatBot```
 To automaticly run the bot on start up do ```pm2 startup``` follow the on screen instuctions then run ```pm2 save```
+> If you get an error check your settings.json with [this](http://json.parser.online.fr/) if its not json related raise an issue on github

 ## Commands